SMOKE MANAGEMENT FORECAST AND INSTRUCTIONS

 MORNING

-Mixing height rising to 3600 - 4600 ft.
+Mixing height below 1000 ft early rising to 1400 - 2400 ft.

 Surface wind light and variable and controlled by local terrain.